Students Handbook

 Student Appearance and Uniform

-• Grey Kameez Shalwar on Fridays.
+Kameez Shalwar on Fridays

-• Blue blazer or sweater in winters.
+Blue blazer or sweater during the winter season

 Academic Code